 Theatre and interpretation faculty and staff believe that participation in theatre, dance and interpretation productions is an important component of your education.
-We seek to offer students the opportunity to gain participate in a variety of productions.
-Each of the past several years, University Theatre has produced or sponsored over 25 different productions and over 80 individual performances, annually.
+Our students have the ability to gain hands-on experience on-stage and backstage through several different paths.
+University Theatre produces or sponsors over 25 different productions and over 80 individual performances, annually.

 - University Theatre sponsors six mainstage productions annually.
 Each is directed and designed by faculty and staff.
 Advanced design/technical production students have opportunities to design scenery, costumes, and lights.

-- A paid company of 10 to 15 students performs three plays in repertory on campus and across the state of Michigan in three locations.
-Company members are involved in all areas of production, including set construction, costuming, lighting, props, publicity, house management, travel and performances.
+- A paid company of 10 to 15 students performs two to three plays in repertory on campus and in different locations across Michigan.
+Company members are involved in all areas of production, including set construction, costuming, lighting, props, publicity, travel and performances.

 - : Students develop individual and group performances of literary works that were not originally written for the stage, including poetry, short stories, novels, journals, personal narratives, and essays.
 Presentations are made at various times throughout the year and at festivals throughout the country.

 - : This national honorary dramatics fraternity also is active in presenting a series of plays.